urllib3/urllib3/docs/contributing.rst

 Releases
 --------

-A release candidate can be created by any contributor by creating a branch named ``release-x.x`` where ``x.x`` is the version of the proposed release.
+A release candidate can be created by any contributor.

+- Announce intent to release on Discord, see if anyone wants to include last minute changes.
-- Update ``CHANGES.rst`` and ``urllib3/__init__.py`` with the proper version number and commit the changes to ``release-x.x``.
+- Update ``CHANGES.rst`` and ``urllib3/__init__.py`` with the proper version number and commit the changes to a ``release-X.Y.Z`` branch.
-- Open a pull request to merge the ``release-x.x`` branch into the ``master`` branch.
+- Create a pull request and append ``&expand=1&template=release.md`` to the URL before submitting in order to include our release checklist in the pull request description.
-- Integration tests are run against the release candidate on Travis.
-From here on all the steps below will be handled by a maintainer so unless you receive review comments you are done here.
-- Once the pull request is squash merged into master the merging maintainer will tag the merge commit with the version number:

-  - ``git tag -a 1.24.1 [commit sha]``
-  - ``git push origin master --tags``

-- After the commit is tagged Travis will build the tagged commit and upload the sdist and wheel to PyPI and create a draft release on GitHub for the tag.
-The merging maintainer will ensure that the PyPI sdist and wheel are properly uploaded.
-- The merging maintainer will mark the draft release on GitHub as an approved release.
+- Follow the checklist!